BearNinja123/ergRecord/README.md

 I've only tested this on a Debian machine, and other Linux distros should be able to run this as long as you get Py3Row to work (I made an installation script for the module but will only work for machines with apt) but I don't think this can run on Windows or MacOS.

 ## How To Run
-Install Py3Row (script only tested on Debian, will need sudo access)
+Install Py3Row and set up proper permissions to read from the erg monitor (script only tested on Debian with PM3 and PM5 monitors, will need sudo access)
 ```
 ./installPyrow.sh
 ```
+NOTE: if you connected your erg to your computer before running the above script, you'll need to unplug then replug the USB to put the changes made by the script into effect.

 Run the program
 ```